Top 20 B2B Marketing Automation Softwares for 2020

 – Integrates well with Adobe Analytics and Adobe Target.

-– Small business might feel out of their depth using this software as it is more oriented towards enterprise customers.
+– A small business might feel out of their depth using this software as it is more oriented towards enterprise customers.

 – Very visually appealing and fun user interface.